MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-enhanced-attachment-control.md

 1. In [Power Apps](https://make.powerapps.com/), select the environment that contains your solution.
 1. Select **Tables**> **Email**> **Forms** and then select the required form.
 1. Edit **Email body** > **Components** > **Rich Text Editor Control**.
-1. Edit **Custom Configuration URL** and add the following configuration:
+1. Edit **Custom Configuration URL** to add the following configuration:

      ```
         "base64FileUploader":true,